RandomEngy/fcm-push-listener/README.md

 You need to save the persistent IDs of the messages you receive, then pass them in on the next call to `connect()`.
 That way you acknowledge receipt of the messages and avoid firing them again.

-The registration has secrets needed the decrypt the push messages; store it in a secure location and re-use it on the next call to `connect()`.
+The registration has secrets needed the decrypt the push messages; store it in a secure location and re-use it on the next call to `connect()`. `Registration` is marked as `Serialize` and `Deserialize` so you can directly use it.

 Example `payload_json`:
 ```json